Barton Bendish

 The village has been settled since Neolithic times and was expanded during the Saxon period.
-Today the village has a population of 210 as recorded at the 2010 census and contains eight listed buildings, with the two medieval parishes churches being Grade I.
+It had a population of 210 in the 2010 census and contains eight listed buildings, with the two medieval parishes churches being Grade I.

 Geography

-Parish

 The civil parish has an area of 15.92 km2, and in the 2011 census had a population of 210 in 96 households.
 Its territory comprises slightly rolling countryside and is defined by two small valleys, the brooks of which form the boundaries of the southern part of the parish.
 The western one is called the Lode Dyke, and the eastern one the Stringside Stream.
 They unite at the parish's southernmost tip, to flow into the River Wissey.

-The underlying geology is Chalk, but the two boundary valleys have brickearth from the Anglian glaciation.
+The underlying geology is chalk, but the two boundary valleys have brickearth from the Anglian glaciation.
 This has affected land use.
 The northern part of the parish is entirely dominated by arable farming with no woodland, except for the northernmost portion which takes in part of RAF Marham airfield.
 However, the brickearth areas to the south has some woodland -the named woods are Birch Wood and Sluice Wood in the Stringside valley, and The Channels in the Lode Dyke valley.
 The latter is adjacent to Barton Bendish Fen, a former fenland common which has been drained but which is only under arable in its northern part.